VinceK15/taskmanager/README.md

 Simple Taskmanager using ReactJS

-To run: type npm start in terminal
+To run: type npm start in taskmanager folder and npm run server in src file

-Need to do:

-Add task function
-More options